Consensys-Network-State/ds3-vite-template/README.md

 For comprehensive documentation about DS3, including UI components, theming, and configuration, visit the [DS3 Monorepo](https://github.com/Consensys-Network-State/ds3).

+For details on how this template was set up from scratch, see [SETUP.md](./SETUP.md).

 ## Quick Start

 ### Option 1: Using degit